-The community of Georgina, on the southern shores of beautiful Lake Simcoe has a long history of ice fishing.
-In the winter, ice cream parlors have shut up shop but bait stores are still open and fishing huts dot the frozen lake.
-Lake Simcoe, world-renowned as an ice fishing destination.
+The community of Georgina has a long history of ice fishing on Lake Simcoe.
+In the winter, ice cream parlours have shut up shop, but bait stores are still open and fishing huts dot the frozen lake.

-Today, the landscape is white-on-white and it feels more like being in northern Canada than a little more than an hour away from downtown Toronto.
+Today, the landscape is white-on-white and it feels more like being in northern Canada than a quick getaway from Toronto.
+Plus, given we’re all grounded at the moment, it’s a great road trip option if you live nearby.

 Ken Heyink grew up on the ice.
 He is the second-generation operator of Hank Heyink Fish Hut Rentals, which organizes ice fishing trips on Lake Simcoe.
 Ken says his love of ice fishing started when he was 12 years old, when he’d race home from school and go fish on the lake for a few hours, ignoring his homework.